 This blog aims to break down EPS meaning, its formula, different types, how it’s calculated, and why it matters to investors.
 We’ll also look at its benefits, limitations, and key factors that influence it.

-The EPS full form is Earnings Per Share.
+The EPS full form in share market is Earnings Per Share.
 It represents the portion of a company’s net profit allocated to each outstanding share of its common stock.
 In simple terms, EPS tells you how much a company makes for each share you own.

 Higher EPS often indicates higher profitability, making such firms attractive to investors.
 For example, high EPS stocks refer to companies generating consistent profits and offering strong returns.